malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 ## Content of conscious thought

-As a second example of the descriptive power of the Visceral Loop, a theorem is presented here about the nature of human consciousness.
+As a second example of the descriptive power of the Visceral Loop, a theorem is now presented that makes the claim that the Visceral Loop explains the data content of phenomenal conscious experience.
+The later Analysis section discusses some shortcomings with the theory.

 First an axiomatic baseline must be established.
 The author is unable to think of any rationale way in which they may consciously experience something and yet be unable to subsequently think about that experience and to know that they are thinking about that experience.
-This is the _transitivity principle_ of Rosenthal (1997).
+Indeed, this is consistent with the _transitivity principle_ of Rosenthal (1997).
 Thus, it would seem that being able to knowingly think about our conscious experiences is a fundamental component of consciousness.
-The following claims are derived from this statement without further proof (the veracity of these claims will be discussed in the next section):
+The following claims are derived from this statement:

 Claim 1:
 * All conscious experience is subsequently available for further thought.